Tailored Gallagher Westonfence keeps wild dogs out at Cunnamulla

 "On the boundary fences we're using the D10 ISPs [Insulated Suspension Posts] but we've gone a little bit bigger than the recommendations for the spacings.
 So instead of 10 metres with the steel posts and ISPs at 3.3m, we put a steel peg every 21m and then just put an ISP every 7m.

-The company is powering the fencing with Gallagher M10000 i Series Energizers.
+The company is powering the fencing with Gallagher M10000i Fence Energizers.

-Once the boundary fencing was complete they began replacing internal fencing, again using Westonfence, but this time the D7 ISPs recommended for controlling the more goat-like Dorpers.
+Once the boundary fencing was complete they began replacing internal fencing, again using Gallagher Westonfence, but this time the D7 Insulated Suspension Posts, recommended for controlling the more goat-like Dorpers.

 "For the internals, we generally had a seven-wire fence, with three barbs and a steel peg every 10m.
-We wanted to put the Westonfence internally to replace that and to break the properties into sections a bit more and manage the kangaroos.
+We wanted to put the [Gallagher] Westonfence internally to replace that and to break the properties into sections a bit more and manage the kangaroos."

 "As we get more of our internal fences up, we're keeping out the roos which will give us a bit more feed, which is obviously a huge benefit for us.
 We can run a few more sheep because of that too."